Swimming With the Fish

 Shellfish allergy is an abnormal response by the body’s immune system to proteins in all manner of marine animals.
 Among those are crustaceans and mollusks.
 Some people with the allergy react to all shellfish.
 Others react to only some of them.
 It ranges from mild symptoms, like a stuffy nose, to life-threatening.

-Matti was a fireman and paramedic in Bay Village.
+Matt was a fireman and paramedic in Bay Village.
 Looking at my brother he didn’t like what he was seeing.
-We frog-marched him to the car and made a beeline for the nearest hospital.
+We hustled him to the car and made a beeline for the nearest hospital.
 Matti put the pedal to the metal.
-The Cleveland Clinic wasn’t far, and we had him at the front door of the emergency room in ten minutes.
+The Cleveland Clinic wasn’t far away and we had him at the front door of the emergency room in ten minutes.
 Five minutes later a doctor was injecting him with epinephrine and a half-hour later he was his old self.

 After Frank Visconti died the restaurant limped along.
 The service and food got worse and worse.
-The tables and chairs and walls looked like they needed to be scrubbed down.
-Fewer and fewer people went downtown for any reason other than work.
-I was working downtown near the Cleveland State University campus, where Matti and I had started a small two-man business.
-One evening when I got off work, I called my girlfriend fiancée wife-to-be, who was living in Reserve Square, and invited her to dinner at Captain Frank’s.
-I had seen her eat buffets of seafood.
-She had a hollow leg.
-I knew she wasn’t allergic to any of it.
+The tables and chairs got old and the walls looked like they needed at least one new coat of paint.
+Fewer and fewer people were going downtown for any reason other than work.
+I was working downtown near the Cleveland State University campus, where Matt and I had started a small two-man business.
+One evening when I got off work I called my girlfriend and invited her to dinner at Captain Frank’s.
+I knew she wasn’t allergic to seafood.
+She had a hollow leg and generous portions were right up her alley.
 When we got there, however, the pier was dark in all directions.
 There were no parked cars in the lot and no lights in any of the windows.

-Rudolph Hubka, Jr., the new owner the past five years, gave up the ghost and declared bankruptcy in 1989.
+Rudolph Hubka, Jr., the new owner who had given it five years, had given up the ghost and declared bankruptcy in 1989.
 Nobody said a word.
 Hardly anybody noticed.
 The building was demolished in 1994.
-The only thing left was litter blowing around in the wind.
+The only thing left was dust and litter blowing around in the lakeshore wind.

-We drove to Little Italy and snagged a table at Guarino’s, a woman out front pointing the way.
-Sam Guarino had died two years earlier, but his wife Marilyn was carrying on with the help of Sam’s sister Marie, who lived upstairs and helped with the cooking in the basement kitchen.
+We drove to Little Italy and snagged a table at Guarino’s.
+Sam Guarino had died two years earlier, but his wife Marilyn, who everybody called Mama Guarino, was carrying on with the aid of Sam’s sister Marie, who lived upstairs and helped with the cooking in the basement kitchen.
 “Marilyn sat in front, and she was like the captain on a ship, making sure everything was just right,” said Suzy Pacifico, who was a waitress at the eatery for fifty-two years.

 We had a farm-to-table dinner before there was farm-to-table, red wine, and coffee with tiramisu.
+We didn’t see any fishy characters, even though Little Italy was the home of the Cleveland Crime Family.
 Mama Guarino asked us how we liked the cake.
-We didn’t see any fishy characters.
-When I drove my gal home, we were both happy as clams.
+We told her we liked it very much.
+When I drove my girlfriend home there were no piers to accidentally drive off of.
+We were both happy as clams all that night.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”